youzan/vant/packages/vant/src/config-provider/README.md

 ### Intro

-Used to config the theme of Vant components.
+Used to config the theme and global properties of Vant components.

 ### Install